beetee17/siamese_network/README.md

 This repo contains the code used to train a few shot model on the Fine-Grained Visual Classification (FGVC) of Aircraft dataset.
 It also contains code of a simple web-service that can be used to demonstrate a model's prediction results with user uploaded images, as well as code to containerise the web-service into a Docker image.

-A sample model may be found in the docker\app folder; the file is named *model.h5*.
+A sample model may be downloaded from https://www.dropbox.com/s/v6r3ldxpcipmijq/model.h5?dl=0.
+It can also be found in the development machine.
 This model was created by fine-tuning the VGG16 pretrained model on the FGVC aircraft dataset.

 # Environments
 The codebase was developed with Python 3.9.